-Data from these column studies will be evaluated by Northgate.
-Plots will be prepared to evaluate the concentration of perchlorate in the leachate as a function of the volume of water infiltrated through the column.
+Data from the analysis of water samples from test columns 2, 3, and 4 will be used to prepare plots of the concentration of perchlorate in the leachate as a function of the volume of water infiltrated through the column.
 The mass of each analyte removed from the soil column will be estimated based on the mass recovered in the leachate, and this will be compared to the "before" and "after" soil mass of that analyte derived through analysis of soil samples.